ibexa/documentation-developer/docs/guide/user_management/token.md

 #### TokenController

-You can use the token to distribute unique links to customers.
+You can use the token to deliver unique links to customers.

 `TokenController` is available at the `/token/[token]` route, for example: `/token/124f564f6d4df4fd3fd4df34fd34fd`.

-`TokenController` is called to process a token, e.g. after user registration when the user clicks the activation link.
+`TokenController` is called to process a token, for example, after user registration when the user clicks the activation link.
-This controller loads the token from the database, activates the user account and invalidates the token.
+The controller loads the token from the database, activates the user account and invalidates the token.

-Each token has the following attributes to process the token-specific logic:
+Each token has the following attributes that are processed by the token-specific logic:

 - `actionServiceId`
 - `actionServiceMethod`